royalapplications/docs/src/r2022/royalserver/management/multi-factor-authentication/index.md

 **Reject Unknown Users**

-If checked, Royal Server rejects all authentication requests for users that are not configured in the Users datagrid.
+If checked, Royal Server rejects all authentication requests for users that are not configured in the Multi-Factor Authentication Users datagrid.

 > [!NOTE]
 > This setting requires Enable Multi-Factor Authentication to be enabled.